Sima Wei (Jingyao): During Emperor Hui's reign and death

 In May 290, just under two years after Wei was appointed Prince of Yiyang, Emperor Wu died.
 Emperor Wu's successor, Emperor Hui was developmentally disabled; his reign saw a series of regents who ruled on his behalf.
 Sima Wei's activities during the regencies of Yang Jun, Sima Liang and Wei Guan (who were co-regents), and Emperor Hui's wife Empress Jia Nanfeng, were poorly documented.
 He obtained his first position towards the end of the Yuan'kang era (291-299).

 In May 300, Sima Lun the Prince of Zhao deposed Empress Jia in a coup.
 Sima Wei then aligned himself with Lun.
 In late January 301, Sima Lun was ready to usurp the throne.
 He dispatched Sima Wei to force Emperor Hui to relinquish the imperial seal.
 On 3 February, Lun declared himself emperor.
+The Spring and Autumn Annals of the Thirty Kingdoms (三十國春秋) recorded that when Sima Lun was about to usurp the throne, Ji Shao was approached by Sima Wei, who showed him Emperor Hui's edict of abdication.
+When asked for his opinion, Ji Shao replied sternly, "Even if I die, I will never recognize another emperor!"
+Sima Wei angrily drew his sword at him and backed off.
+After Emperor Hui was sent to Jinyong Fortress (金墉城; northwestern part of Luoyang city), Ji Shao followed him and refused to deal with Sima Lun, which caused many people to worry for his safety.
+(Note: This account differs from Ji's biography in Book of Jin, which stated that after the usurpation, Sima Lun appointed Ji Shao as Palace Attendant, which he accepted.
+In his Zizhi Tongjian Kaoyi, Sima Guang recorded the two accounts, but chose not to include them in Zizhi Tongjian.)

 However, Sima Lun was unpopular as emperor.
 By late April or early May 301, the situation for Lun gradually worsened as Sima Ying won the Battle of Huangqiao and crossed the Yellow River to approach Luoyang.
 Officials in the capital were also beginning to openly express their frustration over Sima Lun and Sun Xiu, causing Sun to hole himself up in his office out of fear.
 Sun only moved to the office of the Masters of Writing after Sima Wei called him to discuss strategy.
 They ordered a full conscription of men in Luoyang to follow Sima Lun in battle.
 However, the conscripts later urged Sima Wei to kill Sun; Wei refused by secretly fleeing to his residence.

 Sima Lun was deposed on 30 May and forced to commit suicide six days later on 5 June.
 After his restoration to the throne, Emperor Hui said, "A-Pi broke my fingers, and stole my seal; he must be killed."
 Thus, Sima Wei was executed.
 After his death, Sima Qi was made Prince of Jiyang to serve as Sima Wang's heir.